androidessence/androidessence.com/_posts/2019-05-28-repository-pattern.md

 }
 ```

-# An A/B Test Example
+# Multiple Implementation Example

+This pattern is especially important if you want to consider multiple implementations for fetching data.
+A common example may be that you want to also fetch data from a local database, in addition to your network service.

-This pattern is especially important if you want to consider A/B testing.
-Something a developer might face is migrating from a Retrofit API to a GraphQL API using Apollo.
-If your code is already using the repository pattern, you don't need to worry about updating your ViewModel.
+Let's consider an example where we have an explicit offline mode that fetches data from a database.
+If your code is already using the repository pattern, we don't need to worry about updating the ViewModel.

-All we would need to do is create our `ApolloPokemonService` and then we can conditionall pass that into the ViewModel:
+All we would need to do is create our `DatabasePokemonService` and then we can conditionally pass that into the ViewModel:

 ```kotlin
 private val viewModelFactory = object : ViewModelProvider.Factory {